theodorhansson/ZYYX-Cura-Printer-Profiles/README.md

 ### MacOS

-1. The easiest way to find the location of your install folder is to search for the file ''3dator.def.json'' which will be located in the file ''resources/definitions''.
+1. The easiest way to find the location of your install folder is to search for the file ''3dator.def.json'' which will be located in the folder ''resources/definitions''.
 2. Move up to the folder ''resources'' and manually move the contents from each folder from the downloaded repository to the folder with the matching name.

 ### Linux